fonzcastellanos/rcoaster/README.md

 ## Description

-- The track model and camera path are generated from evaluating Catmull-Rom splines via recursive subdivision.
+- Catmull-Rom splines are evaluated via recursive subdivision to determine the camera pose and track model along the spline.
-    - Each spline is defined by the control points found in the corresponding input spline file.
+    - Each spline is defined by the control points found in the input spline file.
+    - The camera moves in a continuous path and orientation.
+- The track model consists of a pair of rails and a sequence of crossties.
-- The rails have T-shaped cross sections.
+    - A rail has a T-shaped cross section.
-- The crossties are placed between the rails at a regular distance interval.
+    - All neighboring pairs of crossties are separated by the same distance.
 - Textures are mapped to the models for the sky, ground, and crossties.
     - The image files corresponding to the textures are designated via command-line parameters.
-- The camera follows a continuous path and orientation.
-- The scene was displayed at 60 frames per second on a Retina display of a 13-inch Macbook Pro from early 2015.
+- The scene was displayed at 60 frames per second on the Retina display of a 13-inch Macbook Pro from early 2015.
-    - Vertical synchronization seemed to be enabled by default.
+    - Vertical synchronization seemed to be enabled by default on the Macbook Pro.

 ## Build Requirements